Back to Blog

 Share:

-The security perimeter has dissolved.
-With AI agents now autonomously interacting with your core systems, "Agent Containment" isn’t a separate security concern—it’s the extension of traditional compliance frameworks.
-Your own diverse agent swarm, if unchecked, can hallucinate security breaches, exfiltrate data, or disrupt operations.
-Traditional perimeter security is now foundational but critically insufficient for the AI-driven enterprise.
+The security perimeter, as we knew it, has fundamentally dissolved.
+With AI agents now autonomously interacting with your core systems, "Agent Containment" isn’t a separate, emerging security concern—it is the critical extension of your established compliance frameworks.
+Consider the implications: an unchecked, diverse agent swarm, with its inherent capacity for "hallucination," can instigate security breaches, exfiltrate sensitive data, or paralyze operations.
+Traditional perimeter security, while foundational, is now critically insufficient for the operational realities of the AI-driven enterprise.
+The challenge is no longer if your AI will encounter sensitive data, but how its interactions are contained within existing security and compliance boundaries.

 Key Insight